JakeBrowning90/game-library-private/README.md

 -recommend similar games on detail view?

 ## How to use
-TBA
+Visitors: log into the demo account (read-only access) with the following credentials.
+### Username - DemoUser
+### Password - DemoPassword

 ## Credits
-TBA - Thanks to friends for feedback on design and potential future features.
+Thanks to friends for feedback on design and potential future features.